 KAT VERA - (view all posts by Kat)

-Kat is an aspiring pastry chef.
+Kat is a lead pastry chef.
 When she isn’t in the kitchen she’s traveling space and time with Doctor Who and solving mysteries with Sherlock.
 Email her at firstname.lastname@example.org